srhercules/log4j_mass_scanner/README.md

 Version: 1.0

 # Requirements
-- Privileges to query AD computers (Get-ADComputer).
+- Query AD computers privileges (Get-ADComputer).
 - Administrator privileges on all domain hosts.
 - Connectivity with ports 135 and 445 to all domain hosts.
-- PsExec execution requirements atended.
+- PsExec execution privileges.
 - Mail server with open relay to send mail.

 # Usage: